 This documentation states: "To use an image picker controller you must provide a delegate that conforms to the UIImagePickerControllerDelegate protocol."
 What does this mean?

-If you click on the UIImagePickerControllerDelegate Protocol Reference link in the help topic shown in Figure 9, you are taken to that help topic that defines the methods shown in Figure 16.
+If you click on the UIImagePickerControllerDelegate Protocol Reference link in the help topic shown in Figure 9, you are taken to a help topic that defines the methods shown in Figure 16.

 |Figure 16 - The UIImagePickerControllerDelegate Protocol methods|